sobhy0101/fullstack-path-scrimba/courses/07-essential-javaScript/docs/element.style.md

 - `property`: The CSS property you want to change (e.g., `backgroundColor`, `fontSize`).
 - `value`: The new value for the CSS property (e.g., `'red'`, `'16px'`).

+**We use camelCase for CSS properties in JavaScript that has hyphens.
+For example, `background-color` becomes `backgroundColor`.
+If you used the hyphenated version, it would result in a syntax error**

 ## Example

 ```javascript